-"This is the chok (statute) of the Torah, which Hashem commanded, saying, 'Speak to Bnei Yisrael, and they shall take a completely red cow, without a blemish and that had no yoke laid upon it."
+"This is the statute of the Torah, which Hashem commanded, saying, 'Speak to Children of Israel, and they shall take to you a completely red cow, without a blemish and that had no yoke laid upon it.'"
 (19:2)

 Rashi says: "Since the Accusing Angel and the nations of the world aggrieve Israel by saying 'What is this commandment?
-And what reason is there to it?'
-Therefore, it is written as a 'statute,' which implies that 'it is a decree from Me, and you do not have permission to reflect upon it.'"
+And what reason is there to it?"
+Therefore, it is written as a 'statute,' which implies that 'it is a decree from Me, and you do not have permission to reflect upon it."